-Daguerre, Talbot and the publication of photography in 1839
+Daguerre, Talbot and the Publication of Photography in 1839

 Seven weeks earlier, the daguerreotype had been publicly presented in Paris - and with it, for the first time, the possibility of producing photographic images.
 News of this invention spread like wildfire around the world and encouraged other inventors to make their own photographic research public.
 1839 was the year in which people began to think and talk about photography.